Valerie112299/Team_Rolex_BigScale/README.md

 This repository includes content of our project which scope is to  " Predict the difficulty of a french text".
 To do so we've implement a flask interface to get user's input.
 This repository  provides the code used to achive this goal comprise the link to access to flask App.

+- This site was built using [GitHub Pages](https://pages.github.com/).
 - Flask application : https://french-text-difficulty-350020.lm.r.appspot.com

 Our main folders: